Ryan Delaney: Wexford

 Delaney joined Wexford's first team in the preseason of the 2014 season, making his debut on 21 March 2014 against Longford Town.
 He went on to make 12 league appearances that season.
 In 2015, Delaney made 16 league appearances and scored one goal against Shelbourne in a 4–1 win, as Wexford won the division.
 He made 16 league appearances, scoring one goal, in the first half of the 2016 Premier Division.

 Burton Albion

 Delaney moved to Championship club Burton Albion towards the end of July 2016.

-Cork City
+Cork City (loan)

 On 26 January 2017, Delaney moved on loan to League of Ireland Premier Division club Cork City on an initial six-month deal.
 He scored his first goal for City in a 4–0 win over Galway United at Turners Cross.
 After some strong performances, including a brace in a 4–1 home win over Shamrock Rovers, he won the Player of the Month award for May.
 Delaney extended his loan at City until the end of the season in late June.
 He continued to play in heart of the City defence as City won the league and FAI Cup.
 Delaney started in the final, as City beat Dundalk to claim the double for the first time in their history.